daddyjasiu/University-Projects/C++/Collective functions 2/README.md

-# Continued operations on sets, but without using arrays this time.
+# Continued operations using functions and procedures, but without using arrays this time.